tylerbutler/engineer/engineer/docs_source/bundled_plugins.rst

          :ref:`metadata finalization`, :attr:`~engineer.conf.EngineerConfiguration.FINALIZE_METADATA`

-.. versionchanged:: 0.4.0
+.. versionadded:: 0.4.0
-   Prior to version 0.4.0, this process also renamed files and was far less customizable.
-In versions 0.4.0+, post files will no longer be renamed by this plugin and it can be easily disabled with the :attr:`~engineer.conf.EngineerConfiguration.FINALIZE_METADATA`setting.
+   In version 0.4.0, the old post normalization process has been superceded by the :ref:`metadata finalization` and :ref:`post renamer plugin` plugins.

 .. _post breaks plugin: